vblanco20-1/HoverGame/README.md

 The orbital cannon will keep shooting the player anywhere in the map, and launches an explosion on a position that it predicts the player will go.
 If the player does not change course, he will get hit by the explosion.
 The player needs to perform evasive movement to avoid the explosions.
 Can't be destroyed directly, the player needs to destroy the 2 crystals that keep it powered.

 # GLOBAL EVENTS:
 The GameInstance is used as a global event manager.
 It holds some delegates for damage, death, and player messages.
 This keeps things like the hit marker decoupled from the actual enemies, and allows the level to easily do logic when things die.
+By centralizing the events through the game instance, its very easy to hook anything to it in a modular way.
+T

 # LEVEL LOGIC: